 As a leader it is expected that you don’t react to things emotionally.
 I agree that 90% of the time a leader should not react.
 But, there are times when you have to react and show your displeasure at things.
 The bar at which you react should be so high that it couldn’t be reached easily.
 Someone should really screw things up badly that you have to react.

-At this point, I usually think that they are either incompetent or lazy.
-I hope they are lazy..
-Similarly there are other situations where you could react or show displeasure but as I said the bar should be higher that this situation does not happen more than once a month.
+Similarly there are other situations where you could react or show displeasure but as I said the bar should be higher that this situation does not happen often.

 Lesson #5: Learn from mistakes of others

 It is common to hear that you should learn from your own failures.
 If you are observant you can limit your failures and learn from the failure of others.
 In other words, you can learn at the expense of others.
 This is very powerful and it can help you reach your goals faster.
 But, it requires you to observe other people closely and understand their traits and context under which they failed.
 Once you understand the people around you and know why they failed at something then you can avoid making the same mistake.
 It is common in organizations that multiple leaders try to bring similar changes.
 Understanding why a previous leader failed can help the current leader understand how they can succeed this time.